-The draft Statement of Common Ground contained in this appendix has been prepared with officers of the GBHMA officer group following a Duty to Cooperate meeting between all authorities (including member representatives) in December 2021.
-At this stage the statement is in draft and is being put through the formal agreement procedures of individual local authorities, which are at varying stages of progress.
+The Statement of Common Ground (dated August 2022) contained in this appendix has been prepared with officers of the GBBCHMA officer group following a Duty to Cooperate meeting between all authorities (including member representatives) in December 2021.
+This SoCG has been signed by 9 out of the 17 signatories sought to date.